U.S., Russia To Try More Diplomacy To Resolve Tensions Over Ukraine

 Lavrov agreed that another meeting between him and Blinken could be held, but said it was "premature" to start talking about another summit between U.S. President Joe Biden and Russian President Vladimir Putin.

-Blinken said the U.S. would be open to such a meeting if it would be “useful and productive.”
+Blinken said the United States would be open to such a meeting if it would be "useful and productive."
 The two have met once in person in Geneva and have had several inconclusive virtual conversations on Ukraine.

 After the meeting, Blinken spoke by phone with Ukrainian Foreign Minister Dmytro Kuleba and reaffirmed U.S. support for Kyiv's sovereignty and stressed that no decisions would be made without his country's input, State Department spokesman Ned Price said.